raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ### Adding a build script

-Add Scheme scripts to the `src` directory with the `.scm` extension.
-These files are not directly embedded into the Rust program but are converted into [bytecode](https://en.wikipedia.org/wiki/Bytecode) using the `stak-build` crate.
-Add the following to a `build.rs` file:
+In Rust integration of Stak Scheme, you add Scheme scripts to the `src` directory with the `.scm` file extension.
+These files are not directly embedded into the Rust program in text but are converted into [bytecodes](https://en.wikipedia.org/wiki/Bytecode) using the `stak-build` crate.
+So, let's add the following to a `build.rs` file:

 ```rust
 use stak_build::{build_r7rs, BuildError};